top of page

 1. 🧍♂️ Controlled People-Watching

-Take your puppy to a quiet park or café patio and let them watch people from a safe distance.
+Take your puppy to a quiet park or café patio and let them observe people from a safe distance.
 Offer treats whenever someone walks by.
 This builds calm observation skills and reduces future reactivity.

 2. 🐕 Calm Dog Introductions